Sold everywhere:

 • Sell In Your Own Timeframe

-Photos are important when selling your house.
-When you are advertising your property, the photos are the first thing potential buyers see.
 This is essential since they have not yet visited your house in-person.

 Make sure that your photos are an accurate representation of the property.
-This guarantees that you don’t attract ‘time wasters’ in your viewings.
+This guarantees that you don’t attract time wasters in your viewings

-For example, using the right angles to make your house seem enormous can sometimes be counterproductive.
+For example, using angles to make your house seem larger may seem useful.
+But people may be disappointed when they see it in-person.

 Your photos must show the best of your property, but without misleading.
 All unique and attractive features should be visible.
-There should be a variety of rooms and angles included so the viewer gets a full understanding of your house.

-When are photos not needed when selling a house?
+When photos are not needed for selling

 Selling your house through an estate agent is not the only option available to you.
 If you opt for a different route, you might not need photos at all.

-When you sell to a cash buying company, they will arrange for someone to visit your house in-person and make a judgement on its value.
+When you sell to a cash buying company.
+They will arrange for someone to visit your house in-person and make a judgement on its value.

-Photographers argue that not all parts of your property must be included in photos.
+Photographers argue that not all parts of your property must be included.
 Hallways and staircases are two common examples.

-These are not the most attractive spaces, and aren’t as important for buyers compared to bedrooms and bathrooms.
+These are not the most attractive spaces.
+And they aren’t as important for buyers compared to bedrooms and bathrooms.

 Part of an estate agent’s service is paying a photographer to visit and take pictures.

 These will be sent to you for you to choose your favourite ones.
-Once you decide, these appear in your printed brochure and on online property platforms

 Online estate agencies let you take control of aspects of the selling process.
 Photography is a common example.
 Modern day phone cameras are often good enough.

 The same applies if you sell your house by yourself, without an estate agent.
 You may want to take the photographs yourself, as part of your cost-cutting.
-Perhaps you are an amateur photographer yourself, or your phone camera quality is good enough.

 If you have a friend who does photography as a hobby, you could pay them a small fee to take the pictures.
-This can be a win-win, as your friend gets money out of the job, and you can reduce your costs.

 How to prepare your house before photos

-You should clean your property.
+To prepare your property, first tidy and clean it.
 Discarded clothes or unwashed plates should not be anywhere.
-These first impressions last for potential buyers.

-Clean the windows, and sweep the floor.
-Cut the grass in your garden and focus on the curb appeal of your property.
 If paint is fading on the front door, or a gutter has fallen down at the front of the house, this should be addressed.

-Photos of your house should utilise natural light as much as possible.
 Ensure that blinds are up, curtains are open, and windows are clean.
 A professional photographer will know how to use this to your advantage.

 Bathroom surfaces are notorious for showing every little mark.
 Clean them in advance of photos.